AI Transformation Advising

 Transformation Advising

-Hands-on advising through the messy middle — across Sales, Marketing, Revenue, Operations, Customer Success, and Engineering.
-Tactical guidance for program leads, executive coaching for the leadership team driving the change.
+Hands-on advising across Sales, Marketing, Revenue, Operations, Customer Success, and Engineering.
+Practical guidance for program leads and executive coaching for the leadership team responsible for the change.

 Workshop · 1 day